Graph restricted tensors: building blocks for holographic networks: Introduction

 A special case is when there is maximal entanglement for {\it all bipartitions}; in such a case the state is called an Absolutely Maximally Entangled (AME) state \cite{ame-review}.
 If one builds a tensor network from an AME states, then the resulting network often oversimplifies while calculating interesting physical phenomena, for example two-point correlation functions become trivial.
 This is the case for the dual unitary circuits \cite{dual-unitary--bernoulli} and holographic networks \cite{ChunJun2022}.
 Such an observation leads to the idea of keeping the requirements of maximal entanglement for selected bipartitions only \cite{perfect-tangles,block-perfect-tensor,planar-OA,planar-AME,sajat-multi}.
 That way one can generate non-trivial correlation functions even in the solvable models.

 In the case of holographic tensor networks, closely related alternative methods also emerged.
 Evenbly introduced the concept of hyper-invariant tensor networks (HTN), tailored to simulate AdS/CFT correspondence \cite{Evenbly-HyMera}.
 This construction uses two constituent tensors satisfying special unitarity and isometry requirements.
 The resulting tensor network is expected to simulate conformal field theories at its boundary, and various physical quantities of these conformal field theories (the central charges $c$ and scaling dimensions of primary fields $\Delta$) were also computed \cite{ChunJun2022, holocode-review-jahn-eisert}.
-Afterwards this research field has developed into many directions \cite{Hayden:2016cfa, Qi:2018shh, Bao:2018pvs, Jahn2019_2, Jahn2022, Jahn2022_1,Chen:2024unp}.
+Later on this research field has developed into many directions \cite{Hayden:2016cfa, Qi:2018shh, Bao:2018pvs, Jahn2019_2, Jahn2022, Jahn2022_1,Chen:2024unp}.
 Recently, a construction based on dual unitary operators was advocated in \cite{rafal-karol-mykhailo--holocode}.

-The main aim of this work is to introduce a new framework for tensors (quantum states), which describes the isometry/unitarity requirements by means of graph theoretical tools.
+The main aim of this work is to introduce a novel {representation} for tensors (quantum states), which describes the isometry/unitarity requirements by means of graph theoretical tools.
 We call the resulting objects ``graph-restricted tensors'

 Afterwards we return to the lattice models of the holographic principle.
 We start with the requirements of exact solvability for different regular tilings of the Poincar\'e disk.
 These constraints for the tensors allow for non-trivial and hitherto previously unknown solutions.
 This approach leads to multiple families of tensors with tunable parameters.
 Intermediate computations become even simpler than in the previous approaches \cite{rafal-karol-mykhailo--holocode}, because the proposed examples often have smaller bond dimension.